-8) Attach a copy of original OU Regular Faculty Recruiting Application form (RFRA) (if in doubt, contact Anjanette Pierce)
+- Attach a copy of the most current OU Regular Faculty Recruiting Application form (RFRA) (if in doubt, contact Anjanette Pierce)

 Upon approval from the dean, you may begin negotiations with the candidate.
 Any deviation from the request for permission form (e.g., salary, start-up, moving) must be approved by the dean.

 2) Moving expenses: When a new faculty member is appointed, moving expenses are normally part of the negotiations.
-The unit is expected to provide 1/2 of the moving expenses, with the College providing the other 1/2 of the total cost.
+The Provost’s Office funds the moving expenses.
 Typically moving expense requests are up to $1,500.
 Moving expenses are not included for candidates who currently live in or near Norman, Oklahoma.

 3) Probationary Periods: As stated in the University of Oklahoma Faculty Handbook: 3.7.3 (C).
 For a faculty member being appointed to a tenure-track position, whose initial appointment is at the rank of assistant professor or associate professor, the probationary period shall be six academic years or twelve regular semesters.

 G. Unofficial email to the Candidate: Upon approval from the dean, the unit may begin negotiations with the candidate via email (copy Anjanette Pierce).
 Any deviation from the most current RFRA form, (e.g., salary, start-up, moving) must be approved by the dean via email prior to the negotiation.
 All official offers for permanent faculty positions can only be made by the Senior Vice President and Provost.

 Example email to the candidate: